air-verse/air/README.md

 Support air config fields as arguments:

-if you just want to config build command and run command, you can use like following command without config file:
+If you want to config build command and run command, you can use like the following command without the config file:

 `air --build.cmd "go build -o bin/api cmd/run.go" --build.bin "./bin/api"`

-use a comma to separate items for arguments that take a list as input:
+Use a comma to separate items for arguments that take a list as input:

 `air --build.cmd "go build -o bin/api cmd/run.go" --build.bin "./bin/api" --build.exclude_dir "templates,build"`